Vault & VaultFactory Specification

 ### V2.1: Validation hook — `onBeforeNewTokenV6WithVault`

-`VaultFactoryBaseV2` v2.1 adds an **optional** validation hook that VaultPortal calls immediately before creating a new V3 tax token.
-Factories that want to enforce constraints on token creation parameters (such as requiring a specific `dividendToken` or restricting `quoteToken` choices) should override this hook.
+`VaultFactoryBaseV2` v2.1 adds a **legacy** validation hook that `VaultPortal` may call immediately before creating a V6 tax token.
+Factories that want to enforce constraints on the legacy `NewTokenV6WithVaultParams` wrapper can override this hook.

 ```solidity